 a little heads-up about what’s coming, and as much as He expects from us in

-this life is as much as He will expect from us in the life to come.
+this life, the more He will expect from us in the life to come.
 We think the

 preparing us for the future?
 He is teaching us how to handle situations and